srijanie03/bmtk_loihi_utils/source/dataset/aspiny/aspiny_readme.txt

-Directory containing LIF parameters for inhibitory neurons based on the Sst-IRES-Cre transgenic lines from the Allen Cell Types Database.
+Directory containing LIF parameters for inhibitory neurons based on the Sst-IRES-Cre transgenic line from the Allen Cell Types Database.